updated on 13 March 2023

 If you’d like to learn more about striking a balance between work and social activities, listen to this podcast episode on building a long and sustainable career in law.

 Fortunately, many of the activities that an aspiring lawyer should be pursuing in their first year are highly social, interesting and worthwhile in themselves, so what you need to do and what you want to do shouldn’t be mutually exclusive.
-Here’s a brief run-down of what you need to know ahead of your first year at university.
+Here’s a brief run-down of what you should know ahead of your first year at university.

 Preparing for life as a lawyer